Submitting the Dissertation

 Am I required to submit my dissertation to ProQuest?

-Beginning with the 2012-13 academic year, the Graduate School strongly encourages all doctoral students to submit their dissertations to ProQuest, but does not require it.
+Rackham strongly encourages all doctoral students to submit their dissertations to ProQuest, but does not require it.

 Why should I submit my dissertation to ProQuest?

-The Graduate School strongly encourages doctoral students to submit a digital copy of the final dissertation to ProQuest Dissertation Publishing.
+The graduate school strongly encourages doctoral students to submit a digital copy of the final dissertation to ProQuest Dissertation Publishing.

-Beginning with the 2012-13 academic year, you may digitally submit your dissertation to ProQuest at no cost.
+You may digitally submit your dissertation to ProQuest at no cost.
 By making a copy of your dissertation available through ProQuest, your work will become part of the world’s largest permanent archive of doctoral dissertations.
 Founded by an alumnus of the University of Michigan, since 1938 ProQuest has been archiving and distributing dissertations from graduate schools around the world, and today manages a database that includes 90 percent of all dissertations from U.S. institutions.
 Abstracts of dissertations submitted to ProQuest are listed with the Library of Congress collections, and are published in Dissertation Abstracts International.
-By providing ProQuest with a digital copy of your dissertation, an archived microfilm copy is created and a digital copy is made available through the largest central repository of dissertations in the U.S., one that has been designated as an official off-site repository of the Library of Congress.
+By providing ProQuest with a digital copy of your dissertation, an archived microfilm copy is created and a digital copy is made available through the largest central repository of dissertations in the United States, one that has been designated as an official off-site repository of the Library of Congress.
 You retain all intellectual property rights to your dissertation, and are free to publish it later in parts or in its entirety.
 When you submit your dissertation to ProQuest, you will be asked to sign an agreement with ProQuest online.
 You also may request ProQuest to register the copyright for your dissertation in your name, but you should first discuss this option with your Chair or Co-Chairs.

 May I ask ProQuest to delay release of my dissertation?